kristinemlarson/gnssrefl/tests/use_cases/use_phnx.md

 </P>

-A file with the reflector height results is created by <code>daily_avg</code>; that is what you use to measure snow accumulation using GNSS-IR.
+A file with the reflector height results is created by <code>daily_avg</code>; that is what you use to measure snow accumulation using GNSS-IR!

 A big thank you to Thomas Nylen for his efforts on installing and maintaining this site.
+I believe NSF funded the installation of this GPS site (PLR 1543377 and PLR 1543325).
+The GPS data are completely open.
+Please contact UNAVCO if you have difficulty finding them.